 You’re causing mental, physical, or financial harm to others

 Addictions can also become unhealthy once they start causing harm to others.
 This could be mental or physical harm.

 Many addictions can cause us to lash out at loved ones or not provide the right care.
 When it comes to financial harm, it could involve borrowing money from them to fund addictions and not paying it back.
 Strangers can also be affected by certain addictions such as hitting someone with a car while intoxicated.

 You feel ashamed of your addiction and hide it from others

 You shouldn’t feel embarrassed by your passions and habits.
 If you do, it’s likely because your addiction is socially frowned upon and potentially unhealthy.

 This is where addictions like biting nails can become unhealthy – if you’ve bitten your nails down to the quick and take measures to hide your hands, it could be a sign that you need to stop.
 Heavy drinking, smoking, taking drugs, gambling, and comfort eating are other addictions that people commonly hide.

 How to beat an unhealthy addiction

 Beating an addiction is never easy.
-There are many cases where it can be beneficial to seek professional help such as seeing a counselor.
+There are many cases where it can be beneficial to seek professional help such as seeing a counselor or entering a rehabilitation clinic like Honey Lake.
 You could also join support groups of online forums to connect with people also trying to give up.
 Alternatively, it could be worth simply opening up to loved ones and seeing how they may be able to help you.
 Support from others is very important for motivation whether you’re trying to stop smoking or trying to spend less time on social media.